eduucaldas/Rush_Hour/README.md

 3. Non_Consistant_Comparator: function that decreases with the distance to the exiting right and bottom wall

-4. My_Comparator: A hybrid of the past two, giving the most importance to Blocking_Comparator as to continue a consistent heuristic
+4. My_Comparator: A hybrid of the past two, giving the most importance to Blocking_Comparator as to continue a consistent heuristic.
+We made it optimized for 6x6 games

 ### Tester: